asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What does integrating Azure services into an Azure VNet enable?
+Integrating Azure services into an Azure VNet enables

 %

-Private access to the service from VMs or compute resources in the VNet
+private access to the service from VMs or compute resources in the VNet

 ######

-List the ways in which you can integrate Azure services in your virtual network
+To integrate Azure services in your virtual network, you can

 %